Kashif-Kamran/browser-scripts/README.md

 ## Introduction

-This project contains a collection of browser automation scripts designed to streamline various tasks and gather valuable data directly from web pages.
-Currently, it includes a single script for Glassdoor that downloads a list of companies with good ratings in CSV format.
+This project is created to automate various small tasks and streamline data collection from different websites and social media applications.
+The current focus is on providing scripts that simplify routine tasks and gather useful information.

 ### Current Script